juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project=[ID]

+> The default link points to Sample Ninja **Test Survey** that can be used in place of actual survey for testing purposes.

 ### Piping data variables to surveys
 You can easily pipe data variables to survey simply my selecting the data variables you would like to pipe.